Angus-Paillaugue/Twitter/README.md

  - [ ] Fix the autoplay of videos
  - [ ] *Make page transitions work again
+ - [ ] *Find solution for hiding the messages in console for legacy files stored locally
+ - [x] Add repost feature
  - [x] Add option to buy the certified checkmark
- - [ ] Find solution for hiding the messages in console for legacy files stored locally
  - [x] Add certified profile with a checkmark
  - [x] Add number of followers to profile
  - [*] Find a solution for hosting files of posts